 Eric C. Woelfel has lived in the Wyoming Valley area for the past 36 years, and is employed in the Construction Industry.
 A graduate of Penn State University, he is the owner of Woelfel Consulting LLC, a construction management and inspection firm.
 He has been a regular volunteer with WVHFH since 2002, and also volunteers at The Salvation Army and a local soup kitchen.
 Eric resides with his wife, Anne, and son, Jonathan in Bear Creek Village.

 Thomas grew up in Pittston and currently resides in Laflin.
 He is a Bloomsburg University graduate with a B.A in Exercise Science and a minor in Business.
-Also holding a Masters of Science in Management from Colorado Technical University.
+He also holds a Masters of Science in Management from Colorado Technical University.

 He holds a Professional Certification from the Building Performance Institute (BPI) as a Building Analyst Professional, is a Level I Thermographer, and until recently, LEED AP/ Building Design and Construction certification.